 Orlov was building a homegrown institution that resembled a Russian version of the nonproliferation center in Monterey.
-Indeed, Potter was a frequent collaborator; he and Orlov exchanged information on incidents of nuclear smuggling, like the case of the Russian navy officer who pilfered four kilograms of highly enriched uranium.
+Indeed, Potter was a frequent collaborator; he and Orlov exchanged information and expertise on a range of nonproliferation-related issues.
 The MacArthur and Ford foundations also provided crucial early support.
 The late 1990s–early 2000s would prove to be the heyday for U.S.-Russia security cooperation, with the Nunn-Lugar Cooperative Threat Reduction Program providing funding for a vast array of nonproliferation projects, including the destruction of weapons stockpiles and the beefing up of physical security at sites across Russia and the former Soviet Union.

-In 2001 the PIR Center held the first of its “summer schools,” as they were first called.
+In 2001 the PIR Center held the first of its summer schools, as they were first called.
 A few dozen young professionals from Russia and other former Soviet states came to Moscow for a series of intensive lectures and training modules on everything from dual-use technologies to the history of the Nonproliferation Treaty, or NPT.
-They were taught by leading practitioners who had firsthand experience in arms-control negotiations and multilateral nonproliferation efforts, including experts from the United States.
+They were taught by leading practitioners who had firsthand experience in arms control negotiations and multilateral nonproliferation efforts, including experts from the United States.
 The annual school quickly became the center’s premier educational project — an efficient and powerful way to spread knowledge of international security issues among early-stage professionals, who would go on to long careers in diplomacy, science, and the armed forces.
 (No less significantly, the school was conducted in Russian — at the time, the lingua franca of the global nonproliferation discourse was English, leaving out many potentially interested and motivated specialists.)
-Albert Zulkharneev, who, since 2013, has overseen the school, explained that as the years went by, “few of the original arms control specialists were left, and new subjects, like cybersecurity, required new specialists entirely.”
+Albert Zulkharneev, who became director of the PIR Center's education and training program in 2013, explained that as the years went by, “few of the original arms control specialists were left, and new subjects, like cybersecurity, required new specialists entirely.”
 The PIR Center would play an important role in helping to prepare them.

 “A bird and its crew.”
-Two Air Force captains stand on a platform inspecting the “business end” of the Minuteman intercontinental ballistic missile, in a photograph published in the November 6, 1964, issue of Life magazine.
+Allen Lamb, 31, a Minuteman combat missile crew commander, and his deputy, William Christians, 33, stand on a platform near the top of a missile silo.
+The two Air Force captains are inspecting the “business end” of a Minuteman intercontinental ballistic missile, in a photograph published in the November 6, 1964, issue of Life magazine.
 In “How It Feels to Hold the Nuclear Trigger,” a Life team went on a 24-hour underground vigil with the “Instant-Firing Minuteman.”
 The number of Minuteman missiles in the U.S. nuclear arsenal peaked at 1,000 in the 1970s at the height of the Cold War.
 (Photo: Bill Ray/The Life Picture Collection via Getty Images)

 Students Become Teachers

 As the global security agenda evolved — taking on a heightened interest in subjects like terrorism, for example, or the opportunities and challenges of technology — the PIR Center evolved along with it.
 “We don’t have the aim of working on the same problems for years and years,” Orlov explained.
 “Once we reach a solution, we create a certain methodology, some instruments, and then move on to the next task.”
-Sustained, long-term support from institutions like Carnegie Corporation of New York as well as the MacArthur Foundation allowed the center to add new experts and avenues of research and education; in some cases, existing specialists gained new competencies, like Vadim Kozyulin, an expert in the small-arms trade who launched a program on emerging technologies in weaponry, studying the military applications of robots and artificial intelligence.
+Sustained, long-term support from institutions like Carnegie Corporation and other like-minded foundations allowed the center to add new experts and avenues of research and education; in some cases, existing specialists gained new competencies, like Vadim Kozyulin, an expert in the small-arms trade who launched a program on emerging technologies in weaponry, studying the military applications of robots and artificial intelligence.

 Elena Chernenko, a journalist and head of the foreign desk at Kommersant, a leading paper in Moscow, remembers leaving the PIR school “with the feeling that I graduated from university all over again.”
 Chernenko, who attended in 2012, gained a historical and theoretical grounding for many of the topics she had been covering as a reporter.
-“It’s one thing to know the basics of something like the New START treaty” — a bilateral U.S.-Russian agreement to reduce the size of both countries’ nuclear arsenals — “but entirely another to understand the history of such negotiations, the problems they’ve overcome, the technical nature of disagreements over their implementation.”
+“It’s one thing to know the basics of something like the New START treaty,” referring to a bilateral U.S.-Russian agreement to reduce the size of both countries’ nuclear arsenals.
+"But," Chernenko continues, "it's entirely another thing to understand the history of such negotiations, the problems they’ve overcome, the technical nature of disagreements over their implementation.”

 In 2013, during a tense moment when Russia and the United States were negotiating an agreement to remove and destroy Syria’s chemical-weapons stockpiles, Chernenko again thought back to her experience at the PIR school, where she and the other students had learned about the Chemical Weapons Convention, a treaty outlawing the production and use of chemical weapons.
 “I immediately understood the principles at work, what I needed to do to find out what happened, and who to ask for information,” she says.
 Chernenko is an example of the passing of knowledge between generations made possible by the school: she now returns every year to give her own lectures. (“She’s our number one hit,” says Yulia Sych, the school’s coordinator.)

-Students become teachers; or in some cases, like Zulkharneev, directors.
-In 2015 Zulkharneev, who began as an intern at the PIR Center in 2007, was named the organization’s new head.
+Students become teachers; or in some cases, like Zulkharneev's, directors.
+Zulkharneev began at the PIR Center as a coordinator in 2008, rising to a program director two years later.
+In 2015 he was named the organization’s new head.
 Orlov, who had run the center since its inception, stepped down from day-to-day management but remained on the center’s board and stays involved with specific projects, like the annual summer school and a series of nonproliferation dialogues.
 “It would be impossible to overestimate the role Orlov has played in the history of the PIR Center,” Zulkharneev said.
 “But he, just like all of us, works to make sure this place is much more than that, with a range of different personalities, opinions, and projects.”
 Orlov continues to be an active presence at the center, but the symbolism of the generational change in leadership is not accidental: the PIR Center was proving its own mission, grooming and elevating a new cadre of global security experts.